Continuation and Honesty Policy

 Review and Notification of Progress

 Although it is not required, students are encouraged to meet with an adviser.
-The advisor will assist by recommending campus resources, helping plan a course load that is manageable,and by assisting the student with choosing the correct pathway within the major or discussing other majors at the University.
+The advisor will assist by recommending campus resources, helping plan a course load that is manageable, and by assisting the student with choosing the correct pathway within the major or discussing other majors at the University.
 Students are encouraged to discuss all circumstances leading to a lack of satisfactory progress, including extenuating circumstances and situations outside of academic life that may impact success.

-Removing Warning, Probation or Dismissal Status
+Removing Academic Notification, Math Warning or Major Dismissal Status

 Academic Progress Check-ins